flaviocopes/svelte-handbook/content/Svelte Bindings.md

 <input type=checkbox bind:checked={isChecked}>
 ```

- `bind:group` is really handy with checkboxes and radio inputs, because those are very often used in groups.
+ `bind:group` is handy with checkboxes and radio inputs, because those are very often used in groups.
 Using `bind:group` you can associate a JavaScript array to a list of checkboxes, and have it populated based on the choices made by the user.

 Here's an example.
 The `goodDogs` array populates based on the checkboxes I tick: